edgedb/easy-edgedb/README.md

 }
 ```

 The url works nicely too.
-Here it is: https://geohack.toolforge.org/geohack.php?params=54.4858_N_0.6206_W It takes you directly to the city of Whitby.
+Here it is: https://geohack.toolforge.org/geohack.php?params=54.4858_N_0.6206_W Clicking on it takes you directly to the city of Whitby.

 ## Writing our own functions